syall/SIPF/docs/REPORT.md

-# Proposal: Qubit Allocation as a combination Subgraph Isomorphism and Token Swapping Algorithm by Partitioning with a Failure Heuristic
+# Qubit Allocation as a combination Subgraph Isomorphism and Token Swapping Algorithm by Partitioning with a Failure Heuristic

 Steven Yuan